leafac/oose-2019-www.jhu-oose.com/assignments/1/index.md

 # Technology

 Continue watching the [TODOOSE video series](/todoose).
-We’re three weeks away from diving deep into the implementation, and by then we’ll have to know the basics.
+We’re three weeks away from diving deep into the implementation, and by then you’ll have to know the basics.

 ## Server